-MSAA System Portal ISRs are accessed via this portal.
-The ISRs must be downloaded between July 15 and September 6, 2024.
+MSAA System Portal The MSAA System opens in early February.
+Ensure users are added to enable them to complete required testing.
 MontCAS Stay Informed & Find On the MSAA & AMSA (Alternates) tab, a series of focused support videos will be available Support to support tasks associated with preparing for and administering the MSAA.